babashka/babashka/README.md

 [{:foo 1}]
 ```

-Anonymous functions literals are allowed with up to three positional arguments.
+Anonymous functions literals are allowed with currently up to three positional
+arguments.

 ``` shellsession
 $ bb '(#(+ %1 %2 %3) 1 2 *in*)' <<< 3